 With just the inconvenience of monetary fines for mind-numbing murderous acts, will foreign ocean liners plying African sea ports be more “creative” in getting rid of their African stowaways?

-And as the South African government now brandish a tougher new law banning the landing of stowaways at South African ports, what is the underlying message for ship owners who are largely non Africans, with Black stowaways at their mercy?
+And as the South African government now brandish a tougher new law banning the landing of stowaways in South African ports, what then is the underlying message for ship owners who are largely non Blacks, with Black desperate stowaways at their mercy?